ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-working-with-business-central-in-powerbi.md

 In this article, you learn some of the basics about working with reports and dashboards in Power BI that use [!INCLUDE [prod_short](includes/prod_short.md)] as a data source.
 The article discusses some aspects that will help you get started as a [!INCLUDE[prod_short](includes/prod_short.md)] user.
 For general guidelines and instructions about using Power BI, see [Power BI documentation for consumers](/power-bi/consumer).

-## Get ready
+## Připravit se

-Sign up for the Power BI service.
-If you haven't already signed up, go to [https://powerbi.microsoft.com](https://powerbi.microsoft.com).
+Zaregistrujte se ke službě Power BI.
+IPokud jste se ještě nezaregistrovali, přejděte na [https://powerbi.microsoft.com](https://powerbi.microsoft.com).
 When you sign up, use a work email address and password.

 ## Začínáme